c4deszes/samd21-line-bootloader/docs/design/configuration.rst

 In case the bootheader is invalid or certain settings are invalid the settings or the whole port configuration may revert to defaults.

+.. warning:: Behavior doesn't perfectly match the documentation, assume any invalid setting
+             reverts to the whole configuration to default.

 .. list-table:: Communication settings
     :header-rows: 1